-and, if a candidate or agent objects to his decision, the returning officer shall add to the endorsement on the relevant declaration of identity the words "Rejection Objected To".
+and, if a candidate or his election agent objects to his decision, the constituency registrar shall add to the endorsement on the relevant declaration of identity the words "Rejection Objected To".

-(2) The constituency registrar shall keep all rejected declarations, with the attached envelopes or ballot papers, as the case may be, separate from other documents.
+(2) The constituency registrar shall keep all rejected declarations, with the attached envelope or ballot papers, as the case may be, separate from other documents.

-69 Postal ballot papers to be placed in ballot box
+Postal ballot papers to be placed in ballot box.

-- (1) When all the covering envelopes in a postal ballot box have been opened and their contents dealt with in accordance with sections sixty-seven and sixty-eight, the constituency registrar shall open each unopened ballot paper envelope and compare the number on the envelope with the number on the ballot paper therein. - (2) If the number on the ballot paper envelope- - (a) agrees with that on the ballot paper, the constituency registrar shall, subject to subsection (3), mark the ballot paper with the official mark and place the ballot paper in a ballot box previously shown open and empty to the candidates and their election agents present and sealed with the seal of the constituency registrar: - (b) does not agree with that on the ballot paper, the constituency registrar shall endorse "Rejected" on the ballot paper and shall attach the ballot paper to the envelope. - (3) If a written statement by a competent witness in terms of subsection (3) of section sixty-five accompanies a ballot paper in a ballot paper envelope and the constituency registrar is not satisfied from such statement that the competent witness was entitled in terms of that section to mark the ballot paper, the constituency registrar shall, subject to subsection (4), endorse "Rejected" on the ballot paper and shall attach the ballot paper to the ballot paper envelope and the written statement. - (4) The constituency registrar shall show to the candidates and their election agents present every written statement of a competent witness in terms of subsection (3) of section sixty-five, where the constituency registrar proposes to reject the vote concerned on the ground that the competent witness was not entitled to mark the ballot paper concerned, and, if a candidate or election agent objects to his decision, the constituency registrar shall add to the endorsement on the relevant ballot paper the words "Rejection Objected To".
+- 61. (1) When all the covering envelopes in a postal ballot box have been opened and their contents dealt with in accordance with sections fifty-nine and sixty, the constituency registrar shall open each unopened ballot paper envelope and compare the number on the envelope with the number on the ballot paper therein. - (2) If the number on the ballot paper envelope- - (a) agrees with that on the ballot paper, the constituency registrar shall, subject to subsection (3) mark the ballot paper with the official mark and place the ballot paper in a ballot box previously shown open and empty to the candidates and their election agents present and sealed with the seal of the constituency registrar; - (b) does not agree with that on the ballot paper, the constituency registrar shall endorse "Rejected" on the ballot paper and shall attach the ballot paper to the envelope. - (3) If a written statement by a competent witness in terms of subsection (3) of section fifty-seven accompanies a ballot paper in a ballot paper envelope and the constituency registrar is not satisfied from such statement that the competent witness was entitled in terms of that section to mark the ballot paper, the constituency registrar shall, subject to subsection (4), endorse "Rejected" on the ballot paper and shall attach the ballot paper to the ballot paper envelope and the written statement.

+- (4) The constituency registrar shall show to the candidates and their election agents present every written statement of a competent witness in terms of subsection (3) of section fifty-seven, where the constituency registrar proposes to reject the vote concerned on the ground that the competent witness was not entitled to mark the ballot paper concerned and, if a candidate or his election agent objects to his decision, the constituency registrar shall add to the endorsement on the relevant ballot paper the words "Rejection Objected To". - 62.
+(1) The constituency registrar shall, immediately after the Safe-keeping of declaration of the result of the poll, seal in a packet-